 By: Don Groom, Southeast Fisheries Supervisor.
 Phone (918) 297-0153

-Location: Located 7 Miles north of Sawyer in Choctaw County.
+Location: Located 1 mile east of Ft.
+Towson in Choctaw County.

 Primary Uses: Angling and general recreation.

-Lake History: Lake Schooler was constructed by the Oklahoma Department of Wildlife Conservation in the 1930's.
+Lake History: Lake Raymond Gary was constructed by the Oklahoma Department of Wildlife Conservation in 1956.

 Fish Species of Interest: